e-v-o/Minimal-Tailwind-CSS-Starter/README.md

 For small projects and simple static websites, this Tailwind CSS starter template comes with support for Windows users (win-node-env package).

+packages used:
+- tailwindcss
+- autoprefixer
+- win-node-env

 ## Get started